grensen/ML-Art/README.md

 <p align="center">
   <img width="" height="" src="https://github.com/grensen/ML-Art/blob/master/euler_tricks.png">
 </p>
 A full explanation of why ln() and exp() are so important would fill entire books.
-But with a basic understanding its clear to me how wonderful this visual expression is.
+But with a basic understanding it's clear to me how wonderful this visual expression is.

 ---